heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter2/README.txt

 Table 2-3: Time (in milliseconds) to execute 10,000 add/plus invocations on random digits of size n [Makefile]

-Figure 2-6: Comparison of mult vs. times [Makefile]

 Example 2-4: mult implementation of Multiplication in Java

+Figure 2-4: Comparison of mult versus times [Makefile]

 Table 2-4: Time to execute 10,000 multiplications [Makefile]